 Stormwater runoff is generated when precipitation from rain and snowmelt flows over land or impervious surfaces and does not percolate into the ground.
 As runoff flows over land and impervious surfaces in urbanized areas (such as paved streets, parking lots and building rooftops), it can accumulate chemicals, nutrients, sediment or other pollutants in quantities that could adversely affect water quality.
 If stormwater runoff discharges from MS4s that serve these urbanized areas, and the runoff is untreated or allowed to accumulate pollutants, it may adversely affect local aquatic life and beneficial uses of water such as swimming, fishing and drinking water.

-DEQ is no longer accepting comments and the opportunity to review and submit comments has concluded.
-DEQ will post the revised draft permit for public comment when available.
+DEQ is not accepting comments, the opportunity to review and submit comments will begin the wrrk of Nov.
+27, 2017.
+DEQ will post the proposed permit for public comment when available.

-If you are interested in receiving updates about the Phase II General Permit development and MS4 Advisory Committee meeting notices, please email your name, affiliation and email address.
+If you are interested in receiving updates about the Phase II General Permit development, please email your name, affiliation and email address.